 - Net revenue per home is $33 per home

-For a one mile build with 13 homes, the total project cost would be $20,000 PLUS the $600 for each home that connected to the service, about $2,140 per home – assuming that every home took service.
-If only 7 of those homes sign up for service, the cost per home served jumps to $3,460.
-By dividing the cost per home by the net revenue per home of $33, you’ll see that it will take nearly nine years for the provider to break even on the investment.
+For a one mile build with 80 homes, the total project cost would be $55,000 PLUS the $600 for each home that connected to the service, about $1,287 per home – assuming that every home took service.
+If only 32 of those homes sign up for service, the cost per home served jumps to $2318.
+By dividing the cost per home by the net revenue per home of $33, you’ll see that it will take nearly six years for the provider to break even on the investment.

-With such a poor return, why and how would any business make such an investment?
+With such a poor return, why and how would any business make an investment in rural markets?

 They likely wouldn’t or they would build very little if it weren’t for funding assistance from other sources.
 The FCC Alternate Connect America Model (ACAM) provides financial assistance to providers that agree to invest their own capital and deliver service to underserved (as determined by the FCC) census blocks.
-OTELCO participates in the ACAM program and has a commitment to build fiber to the premise for approximately 13,400 unserved locations in a 10 year period.
-Our ACAM commitment is our first priority as we determine where to invest in fiber infrastructure.
+OTELCO participates in the ACAM program and has a commitment to achieve a minimum of 25/3 for approximately 13,400 unserved locations in a 10 year period.
+Our ACAM commitment drives investment in High Speed Fiber Internet infrastructure, because in many (though not all) cases it is more feasible to build fiber than to upgrade the copper infrastructure sufficiently to achieve 25/3 speeds.
+One example of this is our recently announced project in parts of Benson, Orwell, Sudfbury, Hubbardton and Cornwall, Vermont.

-If ACAM comes first, what about everyone else?
+If high density areas and ACAM come first, what about everyone else?

 Many ACAM eligible locations are extremely rural, and at the end of the line –one might say the last few feet of the last mile.
-In order for OTELCO to build to these locations, we, in most cases, have to pass many ineligible, yet underserved, locations.
-We make sure to build the infrastructure that allows us to offer services to the ineligible locations that we pass.
-An ACAM build to 30 eligible homes in Gray, allowed us to offer FTTP to an additional 88 locations that we had to pass on the way.
+In order for OTELCO to build to these locations, we, in many cases, have to pass many ineligible, yet underserved, locations.
+Where possible we build the infrastructure that allows us to offer services to the ineligible locations that we pass.
+An ACAM build to 30 eligible homes in Gray, ME allowed us to offer FTTP to an additional 88 locations that we had to pass on the way.

 Where else does OTELCO spend capital funds?

-Any funds that remain after the ACAM commitment is met each year are divided between network maintenance and small fiber projects for Community Anchor Institutions (CAIs).
-When a large business, school district, medical facility, or other institution contracts with OTELCO to construct infrastructure and deliver FTTP, we construct with the intent to offer the service to locations that we pass along the way.
+Any funds that remain after our planned fiber projects are completed each year are divided between network maintenance and small fiber projects for Community Anchor Institutions (CAIs).
+Sometimes, we’re able to do this in a way that extends service to the homes that the build passes.
 We were able to do just that in Vermont where recently completed projects for the local school district allowed us to offer FTTP to the approximately 188 homes we passed to get to the school locations.

-If we did have additional funds to expand our fiber network, where would we spend it?
+If we did have additional funds to expand our High Speed Fiber network, where would we spend it?

-That’s pretty simple; we’d build where we know people are likely to sign up for the service.
-The example we cited above is based on a 54% take rate, meaning that 54% of the locations eligible for service will purchase it.
-The higher the anticipated take rate, the more likely we are to build in an area because it will likely provide more capital to invest in other projects.
+That’s pretty simple; we’d build where we know enough people are likely to sign up for the service.
+The two factors that dive that are housing density and take rate.
+The first example we cited above is based on a 40% take rate, meaning that 40% of the locations eligible for service will purchase it.
+With a 40% take rate housing densities would have to be 80 homes per mile in new markets or 50 homes per mile in existing markets.
+Multiplying these two numbers gets you the expected number of customers.
+The more customers we expect, the more likely we are to build in an area because it will likely provide more capital to invest in other projects.

-Check to see if OTELCO Lightwave Fiber is available in your neighborhood.
+Check to see if High Speed Fiber Internet is available in your neighborhood.